Skills

 2. Trim those stems.

-You want to open the stems up to the water, so cut off the dried bottoms at an angle to let them take up as much water as possible.
-You probably already know to do this when you bring new flowers home, but they can also get gummy as close up while they sit in a vase — so trim the ends every three or four days.
+You want to open the stems up to the water, so cut off the dried bottoms at an angle to let them soak up as much water as possible.
+You probably already know to do this when you bring new flowers home, but they can also get gummy as they close up while they sit in a vase — so trim the ends every three or four days.
 Just an inch or so is good!

 Credit: Joe Lingeman